authorly/interapptive-web/README.md

 1. `bundle exec rake environment resque:work QUEUE='ios_compilation' RAILS_ENV=development` starts the compilation queue

-Start compilation from the web application (currently: 'File' menu -> 'Compile to iOS').
+Start compilation from the web application ('Compile to iOS' icon).
 Currently does not work because the code assumes it is run by a certain user, needs the keychain password in `config/keychain_password.txt`.
 Stopped trying to make this work on my machine. `2013-06-19` `@dira`